datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
-When estimating the probability of default, the most often used algorithm is the logistic regression.
+When estimating the probability of default, the most popular algorithm is the logistic regression.
 Some reasons why this has been so popular for so long is the model and it's results are easy to interpret and implement.
-These can easily be used to scorecard development, roll rate analysis, and vintage analysis in the future.
+These can easily be used for scorecard development, roll rate analysis, and vintage analysis in the future.
 Keep in mind that during this course, for simplicity, we will focus only on logit probabilities.